SHOOTING THE BLACK POWDER REVOLVER

 To remove rust from the outside of a revolver, simply work in oil by rubbing with a cloth and softening the red rust with oil.
 In extreme cases, tough rust can be removed by soaking in oil and then burnishing with an oily bronze brush.
 Magnetite (what the blue layer is composed of) is harder than either red rust or bronze, so brushing the revolver shouldn't affect the finish below the rust.
 Most of the time the original bluing will be preserved and you may be pleased at how good the revolver looks once the rust is off.

-Surprisingly, a badly discolored or even pitted bore will shoot surprisingly well if you use grease behind the bullet as recommended earlier.
+Surprisingly, a badly discolored or even pitted bore will shoot acceptably well if you use grease behind the bullet as recommended earlier.
 Once a bore becomes rusty, it will never be as shiny as when the revolver was new, but its rifling will function just as well to spin up the bullets for maximum precision when shooting.
-As with heavy rust on the outside, a bronze bore-brush may be used to remove heavy rust, but after that initial treatment, I do not recommend ever using a bronze brush again.
+As with heavy rust on the outside, an oiled bronze bore-brush may be used to remove heavy rust, but after that initial treatment, I do not recommend ever using a bronze brush again.
 When you go to swab out the bore, you will find that a slight rust discoloration will appear on clean oily patches even after several have been used.
 When the patches show only a slight amount of rust discoloration, stop cleaning and start shooting as you normally would.
 Normal shooting will remove all but the metal discolorations and any pitting that might be remain.

 Believe it or not, there may be an advantage to having a bore that has a fine roughness (even pitting) caused by neglect.
 This is because the microscopic roughness and pitting form reservoirs that hold grease and that may help to prevent fouling from building up.
 If it really bothers you that the inside of your bore (where nobody can see it) is not beautifully shiny, sell the pistol and buy a new one, but I think that is silly - you don't buy a new truck just because your great old truck has a ding or two in it.
 The main thing to remember is "handsome is, as handsome does" and "ugliness is only skin deep" and a good shooting revolver that functions well is a good thing to have regardless of cosmetic (especially internal cosmetic) factors.